aiux

 What is Conversational UI?

-Conversational UI is a design pattern where users interact with AI through natural language — text or voice — instead of traditional menus, forms, and buttons.
+Conversational UI is a design pattern where users interact with AI through natural language (text or voice) instead of traditional menus, forms, and buttons.
 Rather than learning a product's interface, users simply describe what they need and the AI interprets their intent.
 Conversational interfaces come in many forms: text-based chatbots like ChatGPT and Claude, voice assistants like Siri and Alexa, embedded AI assistants like Slack AI and Microsoft Copilot, and hybrid interfaces that combine chat with traditional UI elements.
 What unites them is the principle that natural language is the primary input.
 This pattern is especially powerful for customer support (answering questions without navigating help docs), complex workflows (generating code, writing emails, analyzing data through conversation), and accessibility (voice control for users who can't use traditional inputs).
-The best conversational UIs don't just respond to commands — they maintain context across turns, ask clarifying questions, and adapt their tone and detail level to the user.
+The best conversational UIs don't just respond to commands.
+They maintain context across turns, ask clarifying questions, and adapt their tone and detail level to the user.

 Problem